-Prerequisite or corequisite: MLIS 7000.
+MLIS 7260 Leadership in Libraries and Information Centers3 hours creditPrerequisite or corequisite: MLIS 7000.
 An introduction to leadership theory, principles, and practices.
-The course provides an overview of the relationship between leadership theory and the effective practice of leadership as well as an understanding of the competencies required of effective leaders in today's libraries and information organizations.
+The course provides an overview of the relationship between leadership theory and the effective practice of leadership as well as an understanding of the competencies required of effective leaders in today's libraries and information organizations.3 hours credit

-MLIS 7270 Information Management

-Also offered as PADM 7110.
+MLIS 7270 Information Management 3-0-3 Also offered as PADM 7110.
 A survey of the issues and problems of information management.
 Emphasis is on modern developments in the generation, storage, classification and transmission of information vital to the management of public organizations.